nyyirs/Notes-App-NodeJs/README.md

 ## Application features

 The application is using:
+* arrays extensively
-*Converting javascript objects into string or vis versa *Use the File System module to write and read from files *The application is using the latest JS ES6 version
+* Parse/Stringify to convert JavaScript objects into string and vice versa
+* the File System module to read and write to/from files
+* YARGS module to read the input from the command line
+* the latest JavaScript ES6 version